dcunited001/dcunited001.github.io/_posts/2017-10-10-treatise-on-entity-and-agency.md

 to control you by convincing you that you are less than the radiant, stellar being you were meant to be.*

+One can replace vacuous desolation with verdant providence through self-directed, larmarkian transformation of the individual, fueled by sheer force of will and fantastical epigenetic mechanisms, whose power transcends that of genetics.
+Why would we believe in limitations?
+Believe in transcendence of those limitations; albeit irrational, the power of mystery is sometimes our only hope.

 The idea that you would compare the form of agents stems from math.
 It is especially applicable to virtualized information forms: processes are recognized by name, source code, or memory contents; antivirus software operates by recognizing potentially malicious instruction sets.
-We can recognize the same program that runs on different hardware.
-This is especially relevant for the second and third agent type.
+Hashing algorithms enable digitally sign software to be efficiently recognized and trusted.
+There are many ways to recognize the same program that runs on different hardware.
+This is especially relevant for the second and third types of agency.

 For biological agents, it is impossible to compare two people -- further, the application of this idea can lead towards dangerous